E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

   ; AdResS parameters
   adress = yes ;no

-Here you define the geometry of the atomistic region, either *sphere* (a spherical region anywhere in the simualtion box) or *xsplit* (a cuboid slice of the whole simulation box for the atomistic region, with the transition and coarse grained region on each side).
+Here you define the geometry of the atomistic region, either *sphere* (a spherical region anywhere in the simulation box) or *xsplit* (a cuboid slice of the whole simulation box for the atomistic region, with the transition and coarse grained region on each side).
 ::
   adress_type = sphere ;xsplit sphere or constant

-This defines the width of the atomistic region, starting from the given reference coordinate (keyword *adress_reference_coords*, by simpy using: *tail conf_hybrid.gro | awk '(NF==3){print $1/2., $2/2., $3/2.}'*).
+This defines the width of the atomistic region, starting from the given reference coordinate (keyword *adress_reference_coords*, by simply using: *tail conf_hybrid.gro | awk '(NF==3){print $1/2., $2/2., $3/2.}'*).
 In the older versions of AdResS, with a smooth coupling between AT and CG the width of the hybrid region width (*adress_hy_width*) was also defined.
 In the Abrupt_AdResS setup it is not necessary any more, even if you put a number that region is counted (in the code) as AT.
 ::
   adress_ex_width = 1.5
   adress_hy_width = 1.5